Boris-Em/BEMPullToRefreshWP8/README.md

 The `dotColor` property controls the color of the dots.

 The `thresholdToTrigger` property controls how far the user needs to pull down the tableview for the refresh to be triggered.
 A value close to 0 will make it really easy to be triggered while a value above 100 will make it really hard.

+The `animationSpeed` property controls the speed of the dots during the animation.
+The default value is 1.
+A value between 0 and 1 will speed up the animation while a value superior to 1 will slow it down.